Car Dealership Service Delays: Everything You Need to Know

 Extending free loaner cars during overnight service appointments is a courtesy expected of many dealerships and high-quality mechanics.
 However, dealerships tend to provide this service by lending out the used cars on their lots.
 The same applies to the shuttle cars required to support customers during appointments.
 With used cars in short supply, dealerships are selling most of their potential loaner cars instead.

-Meanwhile, mechanic networks like Chapel Hill Tire have an in-house fleet of hybrid vehicles dedicated only to shuttles and loaner cars—preventing this delay.
+Meanwhile, mechanic networks like Chapel Hill Tire have an in-house fleet of hybrid vehicles dedicated only to shuttles —preventing this delay.

 The Outcome of Service Delay Shortages